-We finally drilled the front suspension shock plates and shock brackets, a job we'd been putting off since January because it looked like it might be beyond our well-documented fabrication skills.
+We finally drilled attachment holes in the front suspension shock plates and shock brackets, a job we'd been putting off since January because it looked like it might be beyond our meager but well-documented fabrication skills.
 However we measured the brackets as precisely as we could, and after drilling 1/4" pilot holes we only had to work with a round file for an hour or so to actually get the holes centered.
 Makeshift jigs (our favorite kind) were then used to transfer the holes to the shock plates, and the brackets are now bolted to the semi-painted A-arms.

 The fact is, as we've proven on many occasions, anything could've gone wrong.
 Any one of our measurements could've been miscalculated.
 Any part could've been built incorrectly.
 The design itself could've been flawed.
 So when we bolted the spindle to the A-arms and fed the assembly into the pickups, it was great to see the bushing tubes line up with the brackets, and excellent to see the bolts go in so easily.
 But the coolest result was when we lifted up the bottom A-arm, and everything rotated freely and easily through a wide range of bump and droop.
 And just like that, another miracle.

 One thing we did fairly late in the design game was modify the lower rear brackets in the front suspension.
 Brackets like this are supposed to have enough flexibility that tightening the nut and bolt will clamp the bushing so it can't rotate and wear against the bolt.
 Book brackets are designed to do that, but our lower rear brackets aren't book brackets.
 So we decided to leave the rear arms of these brackets unwelded, shaving 1/16" off the bottom of those arms so they can be clamped to the bushing and won't rub against the frame when the suspension flexes.
 We hope it works.